node-red/node-red-docker/README.md

 This project describes some of the many ways Node-RED can be run under Docker and has support for multiple architectures (amd64, arm32v6, arm32v7 and arm64v8).
 Some basic familiarity with Docker and the [Docker Command Line](https://docs.docker.com/engine/reference/commandline/cli/) is assumed.

-This project also provides the build for the `raymondmm/node-red` container on [DockerHub](https://hub.docker.com/r/raymondmm/node-red/).
+This project also provides the build for the `raymondmm/node-red` container on [Docker Hub](https://hub.docker.com/r/raymondmm/node-red/).

 ## Quick Start
 To run this directly in Docker at it's simplest just run: